 The ESA GMES space component programme Phase 1 is well advanced.
-Five families of Sentinels are planned.
-The Sentinel-1 development phase was kicked off in April 2007.
-The Sentinels 2 and 3 were kicked in spring 2008.
+Three families of Sentinels are under development and other two are planned.

 STATUS OF THE FUTURE ESA EARTH OBSERVATION MISSIONS

 1 INTRODUCTION

 The Earth Observation Directorate of the European Space Agency (ESA) is currently running several programmes.
 Two of these, MSG and Metop are in co-operation with EUMETSAT.
 The Living Planet Program has three lines of implementation: Earth Explorer satellites, Earth Watch satellites plus services & applications demonstration.
 After failure of the launcher, Cryosat-2 recovery mission is planned for 2009.
 The Earth Watch includes since January 2002 the Global Monitoring for Environment and Security (GMES) Services Element.
 The GMES Space Component Programme Phase 1 has initiated, after approval at the Ministerial Conference in December 2005; Phase 2 is being presented for approval to the next Ministerial in November 2008.
 A new batch of Explorers is under assessment.